Skiptrace (film)

-Skiptrace is a 2016 Hong Kong-Chinese-American buddy cop action comedy film directed by Renny Harlin, produced, starring and based on a story by Jackie Chan.
-The film co-stars Johnny Knoxville and Fan Bingbing.
-It was released in China on July 21, 2016 and in the United States on September 2, 2016.
+Skiptrace is a 2016 buddy cop action comedy film directed by Renny Harlin, produced, starring and based on a story by Jackie Chan.
+The film co-stars Johnny Knoxville and Fan Bingbing and follows a Hong Kong detective who teams up with American gambler to expose the identity of a Chinese criminal.
+It was released in China on July 21, 2016, and in the United States on September 2, 2016.